 Simply Hike’s tent guide is a good introduction to which tent to buy.

 Lightweight camping items suitable for cyclists include hammocks, cycle-supported tents such as the Bikamper range, small tents and lightweight towels Simply Hike’s sleeping bag guide is another good introduction to ensure you are warm and cosy at night.
-We’ve also written our own guide to sleeping bag choice and prices on our separate price comparison site.

 Our cycle-touring/camping checklist – for two